About HOPE's Advocacy

 Civic Engagement and Equitable Representation

-Latinas are a rapidly growing demographic, making up 20% of California’s population and 40% of all women, yet our voices remain underrepresented in leadership and decision-making spaces.
-Our growing purchasing power shapes market dynamics and plays a crucial role in sustaining and diversifying the business sector.
-Despite this, Latinas held only 3.3% of corporate board seats in California in 2023 and comprised 9% of gubernatorial appointments to state boards and commissions.
-Addressing these gaps is critical to building pathways for Latinas to shape the political, social, and economic future of California.
+Latinas make up 20% of California’s population and 40% of all women, yet remain underrepresented in leadership and decision-making spaces.
+Despite our growing purchasing power—which shapes markets and sustains diverse business sectors—representation lags behind.
+In 2023, Latinas held only 3.3% of corporate board seats in California and comprised just 9% of gubernatorial appointments to state boards and commissions.

-1. Increase Representation: Expand Latinas’ access to state and local leadership roles.
+• Increase Representation: Expand access to state and local leadership roles.

-2. Combat Discrimination: Strengthen protections against racism and inequality.
+• Combat Discrimination: Advance policies that address systemic barriers and strengthen protections against racism and inequality.

-4. Boost Civic Engagement: Remove barriers to voting and public participation.
+• Boost Civic Engagement: Eliminate barriers to voting and public participation, ensuring broad and fair access to democratic processes.

 Economic Empowerment

-1. Empower Latina Entrepreneurs: Improve access to capital and business growth programs.
+• Empower Entrepreneurs: Improve access to capital, technical assistance, and business growth programs.

-2. Protect Families & Safety Nets: Defend poverty relief programs and keep families together.
+• Protect Families & Safety Nets: Strengthen poverty relief programs and ensure family stability.

-4. Support Latina Workers: Advocate for paid leave, childcare, and equal pay.
+• Support Workers: Advocate for paid leave, affordable childcare, and equal pay protections.

 Educational Access

-1. Strengthen K-12 to College Pathways: Expand dual enrollment and early college access.
+• Strengthen K–12 to College Pathways: Expand dual enrollment and early college opportunities that prepare students for higher education.

 Health Care Access